LA isn't one city — it's five cities wearing a trench coat, and every single one of them will feed you better than wherever you flew in from.

 Hotel check-in: Zero issues.
 California law prohibits discrimination in public accommodations, and every major hotel brand in LA will check in same-sex couples without comment.
 Boutique properties in WeHo and Silver Lake are actively welcoming.
 You won't need to explain your booking, your relationship, or your ID.

 Taxis and rideshare: Completely fine.
 Uber and Lyft drivers in LA are accustomed to picking up from WeHo bars at 2am; this is routine, not notable.
-If you're visibly queer or in drag, you may occasionally get a curious glance from an older driver, but incidents are extremely rare.
+If you're visibly gay or in drag, you may occasionally get a curious glance from an older driver, but incidents are extremely rare.
 Use in-app safety features as you would anywhere.

 Beaches and public spaces: Santa Monica and Venice are deeply LGBTQ+-friendly.
 Will Rogers State Beach (formerly known as Ginger Rogers Beach) has historically been an unofficial gay beach.
-Griffith Park and Runyon Canyon are popular with queer hikers and runners.
+Griffith Park and Runyon Canyon are popular with gay hikers and runners.
 You're safe being yourself in public spaces across the westside and central LA.

 Late night: WeHo itself is extremely safe and well-lit with visible LGBTQ+ Sheriff liaisons, but the surrounding blocks of Hollywood and the eastern stretch of Santa Monica Blvd toward East Hollywood can shift quickly.
 Stay aware after 2am when bars close and crowds disperse toward dimmer blocks.
 Rideshare home rather than walking long distances after closing time.